Urigo/angular-meteor/docs/angular-meteor/client/content/tutorials/angular2/steps/tutorialAngular2.step_04.md

 Now that we have full data binding from server to client, let's interact with the data and see the updates in action.

-In this chapter you are going to:
+In this chapter we are going to:

 - create new component to add or remove a party
 - learn what's model-driven forms and create one